havill/wlite/README.md

 relatively modern Standard C Wide Character library <wchar> which was used to provide standardized Unicode UCS-2 (16 bit Java "char" compatible) string handling and transformations back and forth to the multibyte Unicode UTF-8 encoding.

 This library fills that gap.
-It provides a Standard C 99 strictly compliant library.
+It provides a Standard C 99 strictly compliant library for either freestanding C systems or hosted C systems (via macro overrides).

 # Configuring & Installing